 If your predecessor left email messages that have no relevance to you, delete them.

-If your predecessor personalised the account with such things as signature files, pictures or contact lists, remove or change all of that information, and remove the prior user's email forwards.
+If your predecessor personalised the account with such things as signature files, pictures or contact lists, remove all of that information, and remove the prior user's email forwards.

+The only personalisation you should consider adding is perhaps an email signature.
+Please do NOT add email recovery tools as suggested by Google.
+If forgotten, they will cause issues for subsequent users.

 If you are assuming the role of the club member who will be handling all email addressed to the club’s district email address you will need to be clear on how you will handle and distribute incoming email and how members are to communicate with you regarding outgoing District directed email they require be sent.